yuyangp16/DSC-Capstone-B07/README.md

 ## Running the Project
 1. For a streamlined environment setup, run `conda env create -f environment.yml` in the root directory.
-2. Install dependencies by running `pip install -r requirements.txt` in each assignment folder.
+2. Install dependencies by running `pip install -r requirements.txt` in each assignment directory.
 3. Download data for Assignment 3, unzip the file, and place it in the same directory as Assignment 3.
 4. Each assignment folder contains an IPython notebook (ipynb) with preloaded imports, data retrieval from the current directory, and code to produce the answers.